balski/realtimechatapp/Answer - Muhammad Iqbal - Web Developer.md

 **Answer:**

 * Please clone from this repository https://github.com/balski/realtimechatapp.git
-* Open vs code
+* Open vscode
 * Make sure you have installed live server extension on vscode
-* Open folder source/workspace
+* Open folder/workspace of source
 * On menubar, select terminal --> New Terminal
 * Type command in terminal: node server.js, enter
 * Make sure this message appear: WebSocket server running at ws://localhost:8000
-* Select index.html on vs code, right click, open with live server
+* Select index.html on vscode file explorer on the left screen, right click, open with live server
 * The chat window appear in web browser
-* Duplicate the tab by copy the url to a new tab
+* Duplicate the tab by copy the same url to a new tab
 * Try chat on first tab, and then click send
-* And then switch to second tab, the chat from first tab will appear on second tab
+* And then switch to second tab, the chat from the first tab will appear on second tab
 * Try to chat on second tab and then click send
-* And then switch to first tab again, the chat from second tab will appear on first tab
+* And then switch to first tab again, the chat from the second tab will appear on first tab

 # Vue.js